RAISING CATTLE AND HORSES

 PHOTOGRAPH TAKEN IN 1951 SHIPPING CATTLE AT OAK RANCH

 In the Sulphur Springs Valley there were many varieties of good grass and there was water available so Mr. Riggs began to build a herd of horses and good beef cattle by trading the steers from the milk cows for Hereford heifers and bulls.
 He bought bulls from Colonel Hooker who lived across the Sulphur Springs valley on the Sierra Bonito ranch near the Graham Mountains.
-He also got some cattle from John Slaughter of the San Bernardino Ranch that is located in the southeast corner of Arizona where Arizona, New Mexico ad Old Mexico meet.
+He also got some cattle from John Slaughter of the San Bernardino Ranch that is located in the southeast corner of Arizona where Arizona, New Mexico and Old Mexico meet.
+Most of the cattle they purchased had horns.
+Later the Riggs family raised polled Herefords. (naturally without horns)

 The herd of cattle continued to grow and they had more cattle to sell.
 With the closure of Fort Bowie in 1896, the family had to find other markets for the sale of their beef cattle.
 They then sold their cattle to buyers that came to the ranch.
 The cattle were driven from the ranch to Willcox, then shipped by railroad either west to California or east to various destinations.
 Butcher Shops in Willcox, Pearce, Tombstone and Bisbee would also buy cattle from the family for sale in their businesses.